aws/aws-eks-best-practices/content/security/docs/network.md

       - 53
 ```

-The following is an example of how to use associate a network policy to a service account while preventing users associated with the readonly-sa-group from editing the service account my-sa in the default namespace:
+The following is an example of how to associate a network policy with a service account while preventing users associated with the readonly-sa-group from editing the service account my-sa in the default namespace:

 ```yaml
 apiVersion: v1